 Nonetheless, you will be needed to reseal it every three years so that the asphalt can remain water-resistant.
 Besides, regular cleaning is important to maximize the benefits of the sealant.

-Unlike an asphalt driveway, a concrete driveway can do well even without a sealant.
+Unlike an asphalt driveway, a good concrete driveway sealer can do well even without a sealant.
 However, this doesn’t mean that you don’t have to seal your concrete driveway.
 Sealing your concrete driveway also prolongs its durability and makes it look lovelier.

 Asphalt driveways perform the best when sealed using an asphalt-based sealer; concrete lasts longer when sealed using a penetrating sealer.
 Penetrating sealers are usually made up of special resins that penetrate into the concrete and form a unique chemical barrier to oil, water, gasoline, and other substances.
+There found different concrete sealers on the market, including Stamped concrete sealer, High Gloss concrete sealer, or Tinted concrete sealer for different driveways.

 The only challenge with sealing concrete is that you will have to reseal it annually to maintain a fantastic look and last over a long period.
 However, this shouldn’t be a problem as sealing concrete is much easier than sealing asphalt.

 So, if you’re still wondering if sealing your driveway is necessary or not, the answer is “YES.”
-It would help if you sealed your driveway to protect it from the elements and have peace of mind.
+It would help if you sealed your driveway frequently to protect it from the elements and have peace of mind.
 Make sure to select a quality sealer for your concrete or asphalt driveway.
 Besides, you should reseal it after every 3 to 5 years.